Dan-Bas/Election_Analysis/README.md

 ## Summary
 The analysis of election show that:
   -	There were 369,711 votes cast in the election.
   -	The candidates where:
-o	Charles Casper Stockham
+    - Charles Casper Stockham
-o	Diana DeGette
+    - Diana DeGette
-o	Raymon Anthony Doane
+    - Raymon Anthony Doane
   -	The candidate results where:
      - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
      - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
      - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

   -	The winner of the election was:
     -	Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview